goschtl/zope/zc.twist/trunk/src/zc/twist/README.txt

     >>> demo.count # ah-ha!
     1

-We can use the deferred returned from the call to do somethin with the return value.
+We can use the deferred returned from the call to do something with the return value.
 In this case, the deferred is already completed, so adding a callback gets instant execution.